-- Complete CSU General Education- Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - 2.
-Complete the required major requirements listed below. - 3.
-Courses for the major and the GE requirements (CSU GE-Breadth, IGETC) must be completed with a grade of "C" or better or a "P" if the course is taken on a "pass-no pass" basis. - 4.
-Minimum GPA of 2.0.
+- Complete the CSU General Education Breadth (CSU GE Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC) requirements. - Complete the required major requirements listed below.
+All courses in the major must be completed with a grade of C or better or a "P" if the course is taken on a "pass-no pass" basis. - 3.
+Complete 60 CSU transferable units (including the General Education and major requirements).

-REQUIRED CORE CO URSES: 9 UNITS
+REQUIRED CORE COURSES: 9 UNITS

 JOURN-100 Mass Communication 3

 JOURN-110 Writing for the Media 3

 JOURN-130 Media Production: Practicum I 3

-LIST A (COURSES SIII PPORTING THE CORE): 3 UNITS
+LIST A (COURSES SUPPORTING THE CORE): 3 UNITS

-JOURN-131 Media Production: Practicum II 3

-JOURN-160 Photojournalism 3
+JOURN-131 Media Production: Practicum II 3 JOURN-160 Photojournalism 3

 LIST B (ELECTIVES): 6 UNITS FROM THE FOLLOWING:

 ART-050 Designing with Adobe InDesign 3

-ECON-010 Principles of Microeconomics 3
+- ECON-010 Principles of Microeconomics 3 7

-econ-011 Principles of Macroeconomics 3
+or - ECON-011 Principles of Macroeconomics 3

 ENGL-221 Advanced Composition and Critical Thinking 3

 MATH-034 Introduction to Statistics 4

-POLSC-010 Introduction to American Government: Institutions and Ideals 3
+- POLSC-010 or Introduction to American Government: Institutions and Ideals 3

-POLSC-020 Introduction to Politics: Institutions and Ideals 3
+POLSC-020 Introduction to Politics: Institutions and Ideals 3 -

-SOCIO-016 Introduction to Social Problems 3
+- SOCIO-016 Introduction to Social Problems 3 -

-or ANTHR-007 Culture Change and Globalization 3
+ANTHR-007 Culture Change and Globalization 3 -

 SPCH-120 Argumentation and Debate 3

-TOTAL UNITS FOR TH HE MAJOR 18
+TOTAL UNITS FOR THE MAJOR 18

-TOTAL UNITS FOR TH HE DEGREE 60
+TOTAL UNITS FOR 1 THE DEGREE 60